Andrew Kirk – Chair

-I have been involved with The Maxwell Centre for 2 and a half years and I have seen the Centre grow well in stature since then.
-As Chair of The Maxwell Centre I am very hands on and my background in Social Work, IT and Catering makes me well suited to working in the centre.
+I have been involved with the MAXwell Centre for two and a half years and I have seen the Centre grow well in stature since then.
+As Chair of the MAXwell Centre I am very hands on and my background in Social Work, IT and Catering makes me well suited to working in the Centre.
 This has been the most rewarding part of my life working here and I intend to be here for a good while yet.

 Having a business background enables me to examine closely the relationship between costs and funding: which is very useful in planning.
 I am currently involved with two businesses in the medical and health industries giving me some insight into the obligations of the board from a legal and governance point of view.

 I like to think of myself as a "plucky trier" never willingly ready to give up!

 I've had a thirty five year career in the energy industry, enjoyed some wonderful opportunities and achieved things I never dreamed of when I started out.
 During this time I've been an operations manager and project manager, working on a wide range of projects and technologies.
 More recently I've moved into the third sector and apart from being Secretary of the MAXwell Centre I run my own organisation, Phoenix Development, which provides career support in the energy sector for aspiring project professionals.

 There are a number of reasons I love working with the MAXwell Centre – feeling that I'm part of something that's making a difference; working with the other board members, staff and volunteers; seeing people come in and benefit from the services we offer.
 The part that really gives me a buzz though is when I'm in the Centre and especially in the garden and seeing the energy of it all, that's what does it for me!